ciolfis/timescape/README.md

 The target consists in a binary object: a 'tsm' or TimeScapeModel, that can be manipulated through a set of dedicated methods.

-The Timescape distribution comes with a set of four sample datasets:
+The Timescape distribution comes with a set of four sample datasets
-- d2H: World deuterium vs 1H abundance, 1975 to 1984, from IAEA GNIP - https://nucleus.iaea.org/Pages/GNIPR.aspx
-- d15N: Fungi 15N vs 14N isotopic abundance, from CNR-IRET - http://www.iret.cnr.it
-- d18O: Olive oil 18O vs 16O isotopic abundance, from CNR-IRET - http://www.iret.cnr.it - https://doi.org/10.1016/j.foodchem.2016.01.146
-- tmin: Umbria (central Italy) minumum temperatures by month, 1980 to 1999, https://servizioidrografico.regione.umbria.it

-each sample dataset consists in a descriptive pdf file (example.pdf), the ascii source input file (example_source.txt) and an R object containing the source and the target as SpatialPointsDataFrame object, and the spatial reference object (example.RData).